Sam-Sims/LastFM-Analyser/README.md

 ```
 API key for lastFM (can be found here: https://www.last.fm/api)
-#PI keys for discogs can be found here: https://www.discogs.com/developers/)
+API keys for discogs can be found here: https://www.discogs.com/developers/)
 ```

 ## Usage